bobdenotter/many-eyes-of-making/Session recap/City of Towers.md

 They set course towards said tower and as they approach, ropes with flying constructs attached fly out towards the ship and attach to it, slowly pulling it into a hangar.
 Once inside, they can see they’re inside hangar number 42 and as the hangar doors close behind the ship, the pandemonium of lights and voices and people of the city dies down a little.

 Inside the hangar there’s a large crane with a pulley system, clearly designed to help load and unload things from ships.
 They also spot some gnomish graffiti at the back of the hangar, which reads “Zhenothorpe was here.”
-A silhouette can be seen on the scaffolding, seemingly awaiting the ship and as they’re pulled in closer and are eventually properly docked, Galen recognises his friend Esme.
+A silhouette can be seen on the scaffolding, seemingly awaiting the ship and as they’re pulled in closer and are eventually properly docked, Galen recognises his friend [[Esme]].

 She pulls on some levers that make a bridge shoot out and connect to the ship and the crew soon disembark, Galen greeting his friend with a hug.
 “So this is what adventure looks like, huh?”
 Esme comments, before she tells Galen not to worry about docking fees; she’s taken care of those.
 Galen then introduces her to the rest of the crew, before asking her if she’s familiar with the Alistairs.
-Despite knowing where their house is and knowing of their name, Esme doesn’t know much.
+Despite knowing where their house is and knowing of their name, [[Esme]] doesn’t know much.

 The two of them then catch up a little, Galen asking if Esme is no longer banned from fancy parties, which Esme confirms, before telling him there’s actually a gala in three days.
-She also shares that Lina, her wife, is working on something with the Esoteric Order of Aureon, which is a collective of wizards that Lina is part of.
+She also shares that [[Lina]], her wife, is working on something with the [[Esoteric Order of Aureon]], which is a collective of wizards that Lina is part of.
 Galen asks her what exactly it is and after some hesitation, Esme shares that they’re making great strides in mainly divination magic, and are currently attempting to figure out what caused the Mourning.

 Esme then asks where they’re staying, to which Galen says he’s not sure yet.
 She says there’s an open invite for Galen and his friends to join her and her wife for dinner anytime they’re here, before she shares some information about Lyrander tower.
 She offers them the key to their specific hangar, sharing that the other berths are off limits.
 She then excuses herself and takes her leave.